chrisdevereux/earthstar-data/readme.md

 - Store structured data with granular documents so that they can be concurrently edited from multiple devices.
 - Model relationships easily
 - Easily encode and decode js types to text-based representations and binary attachments
-- Map values onto the correct typescript type
+- Represent values stored in earthstar using the correct Typescript type (if you like Typescript)

-You might think of it as fulfilling the same role as that an ORM does in a relational database.
+You might think of it as roughly fulfilling the role as that an ORM does in a relational database.
+Or at least in the sense of providing a higher-level wrapper that makes it easy to do slightly more complex things with data.

 ## Usage

-Docs are mostly in the code for now.

-The overall idea is that we define a schema for types using a similar API to validation APIs like [yup] and then use that to read and write to the replica rather than the replica directly.
+The overall idea is that we define a schema for types using a similar API to validation APIs like [yup](https://github.com/jquense/yup) and then use that to read and write to the replica rather than the replica directly.

 Let's try it out by modelling a `Post` type: